• Why ASX leadership is back in focus ahead of results

 What else do investors need to know?

-Over the past 12 months, Rio Tinto shares have risen 21%, outperforming the S&P/ASX 200 Index (ASX: XJO) which has risen 5% over the same period.
+Over the past 12 months, SGH shares have declined 4%, trailing the S&P/ASX 200 Index (ASX: XJO) which has risen 5% over the same period.

 View Original Announcement

-The post Rio Tinto posts strong 2025 Q4 production results appeared first on The Motley Fool Australia.
+The post SGH delivers strong first-half FY26 earnings with higher dividend appeared first on The Motley Fool Australia.

 The online investing service he’s run for over a decade, Motley Fool Share Advisor, has provided thousands of paying members with stock picks that have doubled, tripled or even more.*